rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 SQL>
 PL/SQL procedure successfully completed.
 ````
-If you open another session and monitor CPU utilization , it should 100%.
+If you open another session and monitor CPU utilization , it should be 100%.
 However, to find out which PDB is consuming CPUs, we need to look at  V$RSRCPDBMETRIC.
 In a new session , run the following script to see the CPU utilization per PDB.

 ````